svin24/svin24.github.io/content/blog/Burnout-2.md

 confessed to me that he had raped multiple women a few years ago.
 I submitted my resignation from this community last night.

-I went to GPN, a hacker event in Germany, at the start of June.
+Then I went to GPN, a hacker event in Germany, at the start of June.
 It was a welcome relief from the stress I've faced this year, a chance to celebrate hacker culture and a warm reminder of the beauty of our community.
 It was wonderful.
 Then, on the last night, a friend took me aside and confided in me that they are a pedophile, and told me it was okay because they respected the age of consent in Germany -- which is 14.
 What began as a wonderful reminder of what the hacker community can be became a PTSD episode and a reminder that rape culture is fucking everywhere.

 I don't want to be a part of this anymore.
 Our communities have tolerated casual sexism and misogyny and transphobia and racism and actual fucking rapists, and